Echo-Stream/echostream-terrafy/README.md

 3. Add a `variables.tf` file and variablize any input (e.g. - configs) that you wish to be modifiable by module users.
 4. Add an `outputs.tf` file and output any information that needs to be accessed by module users.
 5. Register the module with a public/private Terraform registry or include it in a `modules` directory (either directly or as a `git` submodule) in another Terraform project.

-### Upload the output to Terraform Cloud or Terraform Enterprise
-Please see Terraform [Cloud](https://developer.hashicorp.com/terraform/cloud-docs/migrate)/[Enterprise](https://developer.hashicorp.com/terraform/enterprise/migrate) documentation for how to migrate a local terraform workspace to those products.